 Yes.
 Applicants from any organization with an eRA institutional registration can complete the degree date and post-graduate clinical training date fields in their eRA Commons profile for classification as an ESI.
 PD/PIs should work through their institution’s Office of Sponsored Research or its equivalent to establish an eRA Commons account.
 If you are unable to identify your institution’s Signing Official, please contact the NIH eRA Service Desk.

-No. Only terminal research degrees will be considered for the purpose of calculating ESI status and the conferral date for the terminal research degree will mark the beginning of the ESI status period.
-For example, if your highest degree is an M.S., this will be your terminal degree.
-On the other hand, if you received a masters degree in a different field after your Ph.D., your Ph.D. is your terminal degree date.
+If your highest degree is an M.S., this will be your terminal degree.
+On the other hand, if you received a master's degree in a different field after your Ph.D. or M.D., your Ph.D. or M.D. is your terminal degree date.

 If an ESI is assigned a PD/PI role for the overall multi-project application, the individual will lose their ESI status when the award is made.
 If the ESI is the lead of a project or core, but not the PD/PI for the overall application, the individual will retain ESI status when the award is made.